luquelab/Lee_etal_CSBJ_2022/README.md

 --> includes materials from the last submitted manuscript (including figure files)

 **FOLDER:** 2_codes_and_data_for_reproducibility
---> includes all jupyter notebooks, required data, and resulting files that were used to generate the data and analyses for the paper
+--> includes all jupyter notebooks, required data, and resulting files that were used to generate the data and analyses for the paper.
+Results folders include raw svg files used in creation of the figures.

 **FOLDER:** 3_executables
 --> includes both G2T and MCP2T python executable files to run the tools on your data